Takata Airbag Lawsuits

 Over the past several years, automakers have issued recalls for millions of vehicles due to problems with defective airbags manufactured by Takata Corporation, a Japanese auto parts company.
-Defective airbags made by Takata have been linked to a number of injuries and deaths, particularly in humid regions like Texas.
+Defective airbags made by Takata have been linked to several injuries and deaths, particularly in humid regions like Texas.

-Fibich, Leebron, Copeland & Briggs is currently reviewing cases from individuals and families who have been harmed by faulty Takata airbags.
+The Houston product liability lawyers at Fibich, Leebron, Copeland & Briggs are currently reviewing cases from individuals and families who have been harmed by faulty Takata airbags.

 Takata has faced increasing scrutiny and lawsuits over its defective airbags.
 According to auto manufacturers and federal officials, Takata airbags can malfunction and rupture when deployed.
 When these airbags rupture, vehicle occupants can be injured, often severely, by flying metal shards.